2024 Carolyn Bailey Argento Vocal Competition Tempe, AZ

-- In addition to the two audio recordings, singers in the Artist Division must present five opera arias in contrasting styles and periods (the arias submitted as audio recordings will constitute two of these five), in four languages, including one originally in English.
+- In addition to the two audio recordings, singers in the Artist Division must present a list of five opera arias in contrasting styles and periods (the arias submitted as audio recordings will constitute two of these five), in four languages, including one originally in English.
 The competition committee reserves the right to reject unsuitable repertoire.
 One of the five may be an operetta or zarzuela aria, but musical theatre selections are not permitted in the Artist Division.
 Oratorio arias are also not permitted.

 - All applicants will be notified by November 25, 2023 regarding their status.

-- Finalists may request to make changes to their repertoire lists before November 29, 2020.
+- Finalists may request to make changes to their repertoire lists before December 3, 2021.
 All requests must be approved and no changes may be made after that date.
 Both selections submitted for adjudication in the preliminary round must be included in the repertoire list for the Finals.
 Finalists will use accompanists provided by the competition; one rehearsal on Friday late afternoon/evening will be scheduled for each singer to rehearse with their assigned competition pianist.

 - Prize winners will be announced immediately following the competition.
 The winners will receive their awards at the Awards Banquet the evening of Saturday, January 8, 2022, and the first-place winners of each division will perform a selection of their choosing.
-Finalists are invited to attend conference sessions as guests of NOA.
+Finalists are invited to attend conference sessions and the final banquet as guests of NOA.